FrancescSala/Quizzical/README.md

 2. In the app folder run `npm install`, which will install all the dependencies.
 3. Finally run `npm start`.
 This starts the application in development mode.
 A browser will start, running the application.
 If not, open your browser en introduce the URL localhost:3000

+Note: While developing this, my version of npom and npx was 8.5.5.
 ___

 ## Available Scripts